Last Updated on August 25, 2023

 When someone mentions fringe, rattan, and macramé, I immediately time-travel back to 2014 and the boho explosion, but these are not your momma’s woven fibers.
 The Verellen showroom featured organic fringe on ombré dyed pillows, rope-wrapped lighting, woven wall art, tassel lighting, and leather-wrapped armrests.

 Did you catch my best of the best cane furniture round-up I posted a few weeks ago?
-Caning was everywhere at market — Hudson Valley Lighting was showing off their cane pendant lighting, and this curvy desk from Union Home was a beauty.
+Caning was everywhere at market — Hudson Valley Lighting was showing off their rattan and cane lighting, and this curvy desk from Union Home was a beauty.
 Definitely wouldn’t mind if a tiny desk elf delivered one to my doorstep while I was sleeping.
 It would be so perfect for my home office…just saying.

 2. Interior Design Trend: Chrome

 We will not be saying farewell to brass, but we will be saying welcome back to chrome finishes.
 Every showroom featured chrome in one way or another.
 Some mixed metals and others full-on embraced the silver shine from coffee tables to dining tables to shelving to vases and other accessories.
 If you want to add a touch of trending decor in 2022, I highly suggest sprinkling in a couple of chrome pieces in your space.